 Australians and New Zealanders, fresh off farms, waterfronts and street stalls, sitting in fox holes, caves and muddy, lice infested ditches, scratched their names on walls, hoping that the rest of the world would not forget them.
 They felt alone and no amount of convincing that this glorious undertaking was going to make their world a better place was going to placate their loneliness.

 I would almost think that the money we spend on these remembrances each year, whilst forgetting other battles inconvenient to us, as the same people strain at gnats and swallow camels over money that could be spent on saving lives in the first place, at times does little more than appease the masters of war so that they can keep doing what they do and convince us that their cause is worth investing in.

 On a different subject, although it’s essentially the same, I was, in the last day or two, relating to a friend my trip to Nepal, two and half years ago, just before things started going awry in my brain, where this current conflagration of events kicked off.
-I visited towns and villages destroyed by the earthquake, interestingly enough, hitting that beautiful country on ANZAC Day in 2015.
+I visited towns and villages destroyed by the earthquake, interestingly enough, which had hit that beautiful country on ANZAC Day in 2015.
 I wanted to witness first hand the recovery effort, to talk to people doing their best, against immense odds, not the least being a paucity of support from their own government, yet more duplicity, nonsense and incompetence, to rebuild their lives.
 I wondered how a Western visitor with a fancy camera in his hand would be welcomed.